Email

 Tell Your Rheumatology Provider

 If undergoing an invasive procedure of the jaw (tooth extraction) or a history of malignancy and/or dental infections while on bisphosphonate therapy.
-It is recommended that you have a good dental exam prior to starting these medications.
-Atypical fractures of the femur have been associated with long-term bisphosphonate therapy.
-Often presents as thigh pain.
-Notify your doctor if you develop side effects from the medications.
+Atypical fractures of the femur are rare complications of long-term (more than 5 years) bisphosphonate therapy.
+This may present as thigh pain without injury.

 You should not take this medication if you have: kidney problems, low calcium levels, an inability to stand or sit upright for at least 30 minutes, or difficulty swallowing.
-Infusion with zoledronic acid may be preferred.
+An infusion with zoledronic acid may be preferred.

 Do not take these medications if you are breastfeeding, pregnant, or may become pregnant.